garyukong/Adaptive-RAG/README.md

 1. **System Architecture**: The system uses a flexible RAG architecture that integrates retrieval and generation capabilities, underpinned by the LangChain library.
 2. **Customization and Testing**: Offers deep customization of retrieval and language model settings, tailored for either marketing or research needs.
-3. **Evaluation**: Applies BLEURT and other relevant metrics to rigorously evaluate the system, ensuring responses meet the set quality standards.
+3. **Evaluation**: Applies BLEURT and qualitative evaluation to rigorously evaluate the system, ensuring responses meet the set quality standards.

 ## Results